'Everybody in that building experienced combat that night.' Army veteran Richard Fierro describes the moment he took down the Colorado nightclub gunman | KRDO

 After hitting the ground, Fierro saw a man with a gun and jumped into action.
 “I ran across the room … pulled him down,” Fierro said.

 Fierro and Thomas James were identified by police as two clubgoers who helped take down the suspected gunman.
-Five people were killed in the attack and 17 were injured, officials say.
+Five people were killed in the attack and 17 were wounded, officials say.

 While hailed as a hero for helping stop additional casualties, Fierro told CNN it hurts him to think about the five people who will never get to go home as well as everyone in the building who was traumatized that night.